magalhaesluizaugusto/starter-academic-site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Financial Markets
+- Financial Derivatives
-- Innovation
+- Corporate Finance
 - Programming

 # Education to show in About widget